-You have applied for permission to appeal
+You have applied for permission to appeal a family court's decision to High Court

-In the attached letter, the Appeals Permission Board has today confirmed receipt of your application for permission to appeal.
+In the attached letter, the Appeals Permission Board has today confirmed receipt of your application for permission to appeal a family court's decision to High Court.
 The purpose of these guidelines is to provide you with an overview of the Board's general procedure for the processing of applications.
-You can find further information at www.procesbevillingsnaevnet.dk.
+You can find further information at www.procesbevillingsnae-vnet.dk.